 Scientists believe this is true because ambivalent relationships clutter the mind with worries and doubts about the other person.
 Will this interaction go well?
 Will they insult me?

-It’s also easy to hoard resentments.
+It’s also easy to hoard resentment.
 But forgiveness, the ultimate act of letting go, carries tremendous social and health benefits.

 When your mind is cluttered with the thoughts, people, and things you keep around, life becomes that much messier.

-Letting go and decluttering makes listening to your inner wisdom so much easier.
+Letting go and decluttering make listening to your inner wisdom so much easier.

 Arianna’s not the first person who’s mentioned increasing gratitude to increase your happiness and longevity.